 Don't do "one-night stands", but build a relationship with potential investors.

 Be sure to keep in touch with regular updates, once a quarter or every six months.

 Learn about prospective investors by getting acquainted personally.

 Entrepreneurs, at the outset, make the mistake of turning to investors without knowing "how an investor thinks."
 Don't expect to raise capital by "bursting into the room" and proudly delivering your pitch while investors push bills into your laptop.
 You might bring incredible innovation, but you must still speak their language.
 Or, as they say - "You have to fall into the right slot".
 In the end, you are a horse that the investor will bet on to reach the finish line and provide an investment return according to his financial plans.
 You have to understand these financial plans and understand what "slot" the investor is looking to fill.

 In quite a few cases, new entrepreneurs do not know the basic terminology of entrepreneurship and investment in startups.
 As a fundamental part of your preparation, you must know the full range of terms in the startups and the investment world, such as ROAS, LTV, MRR, ARR, ROI calculations, multipliers, and dozens more.
 Your lack of knowledge will stand out with the investor, and you will lose points, so don't fail over the small things.

 How do you learn the terms and terminology?!
 Two main channels:

 One of the basic guidelines in raising seed is that it is not "for the faint-hearted" (see chapter 3).
-But even the Rambos between us will occasionally cross their breaking points in the capital-raising process.
+But even the Rambos between us occasionally cross their breaking points in the capital-raising process.
 This is because of the simple reason that the fundraising process is inhumane.
-The following are a select number of events, seemingly extreme and unreasonable to the average person, and yet are common and important parts of the process you will go through on the path to money:
+The following are a select number of events, seemingly extreme and unreasonable to the average person, and yet are common and essential parts of the process you will go through on the path to money: